 Nevertheless, a visit to the Potala Palace must be one of the things to do in Tibet as it is iconic of Lhasa and Tibet and the exterior is stunning.

-Visit the Jokhang Temple
+#3.
+Visit the Jokhang Temple in Lhasa

 I was quite overwhelmed by everything.
-Most courtyards are empty but around the shrine it was a whirling mass of people, all crying and shouting in admiration.
+Most courtyards are empty but around the shrine, it was a whirling mass of people, all crying and shouting in admiration.

 On the roof, you’ll find the golden deers and the Dharma wheel and one of the best views of Lhasa.

+#5.
 Engage with locals

-During my time in Tibet and Lhasa, one of the most fun I had, was to engage with locals.
+During my time in Tibet and Lhasa, one of the most fun I had, was engaging with locals.
 At least, attempting to engage with Tibetans.
 When I walked around Lhasa, I was often stopped by children and their mothers, looking at me or putting a hand on my arm.

+#5b.
 Get into a friendly argument with monks

+One of the best people to engage with are the monks and nuns in Tibet.
 Engaging and learning about Buddhism from Tibetan Monks is one of the most unforgettable experiences to have in Tibet.
 If you can, you should visit one of the monasteries outside of Lhasa or on your route.

 Everywhere you go, you’ll find a friendly (group) of monks or nuns who are all eager to strike up a conversation or argument!

+#8.
 Explore Lake Namtso

-Although Lhasa is the hearth of Tibet and for most travelers the starting point of their travels through Tibet, there are many other things to do in Tibet.
+Although Lhasa is the heart of Tibet and for most travelers the starting point of their travels through Tibet, there are many other things to do in Tibet.
 I took a 2-day tour to nearby Lake Nam-Tso.

 This can be done on a day trip from Lhasa, but I thought it would be cool to experience the lake without the busloads of tourists and decided to stay overnight.

-The emerald lake is edged between mountains and provided a spectacular view of the Tibetan Plateau.
+The emerald lake is wedged between mountains and provided a spectacular view of the Tibetan Plateau.
 Lake Namtso can be reached after climbing a pass of 5,186 m (17,014 ft.) which causes dizzying headaches.

+#9.
 Explore the smaller towns

 As we wanted to see more of Tibet and needed to make our way overland to Nepal, we left Lhasa and explored other things to do in Tibet.
-We explored the little towns of Shigatse, Lhatse and Tingri on the Friendship Highway.
+We explored the little towns of Shigatse, Lhatse, and Tingri on the Friendship Highway.

 These towns and the road leading up to them, make for excellent opportunities to find friendly locals and giggling kids to exchange candy with.

+#10.
 Visit Everest Base Camp

 We were able to drive up to Everest Base Camp and only had to walk the last couple of miles.
-Not saying that was easy for someone out of shape, overweight and struggling with altitude sickness, but you don’t need climbing gear to get there.
+Not saying that was easy for someone out of shape, overweight, and struggling with altitude sickness, but you don’t need climbing gear to get there.

-I didn’t expect much of my visit to Everest Base Camp, but my personal struggles, the overwhelming nature and the harsh condition left a lifelong impression on me.
+I didn’t expect much of my visit to Everest Base Camp, but my personal struggles, the overwhelming nature, and the harsh condition left a lifelong impression on me.